ppy/osu-wiki/news/2022-10-03-results-triangles.md

 ![Overall winner profile badge](/wiki/shared/news/2022-05-26-triangles/overallwinner@2x.png)

-We can't forget the grand prize of this contest: **the winning submission is bundled with all iterations of osu!(lazer) going forward.**
+We can't forget the grand prize of this contest: **the winning submission is bundled with all iterations of osu!(lazer) going forward**.

 Once ranked, this beatmap will be one of the first things an osu! player sees in the new client!
 Given its sheer quality in every aspect, there's no better map for the role.